jennydely/EventView/.github/ISSUE_TEMPLATE/task--backend.md

 ---
-name: Task
+name: 'Task: Backend'
-about: Small Issues, with no direct usage for the user
+about: Some task, which can't be noticed from each user
-title: 'Task: '
+title: ''
-labels: 'type: Task'
+labels: 'type: TaskBackend'
 assignees: ''

 ---